-Job adverts are like any advert: you want results.
+A job advert is like any other, you you want results.
 With a job advert, you’re looking to gain a serious response that leads to applications from good, suitable candidates who ultimately go on to spend a long and productive time in their placed role.
 You want to choose among suitable applicants; a person who fits into the company culture, or at least complements it.
-You want a candidate who ticks all the boxes, and for whom the day-to-day reality of the job is not a mismatch with the expectations created by the job advert.
 Your job advert should therefore accurately detail the job and the company, and sell both.
 And it should be pitched so the response is valid, genuine, and appropriate, gaining interest from a wide pool of potential candidates.
 Whether you’re a recruiter or direct hirer, there are three overriding tenets: be concise, be accurate, and ensure the advert can be found.

 ‘Salary commensurate with experience’, ‘salary negotiable’ or ‘competitive salary’ is not useful.
 You want to attract suitable candidates, and weed out unsuitable ones – and suitability goes to pay.
 If you don’t specify it, expect a lot of candidates who will apply but aren’t a good match for salary – and it’s going to be your time it takes to discover this.
 Or you can expect to miss out on other candidates who are rightfully wary of a job that doesn’t at least carry a salary range.
 In fact, on Zoek we see a minimum uplift of 12.5% in application rates for jobs where the salary is published.